usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-3.md

 Your main method must be placed in a class named `Driver`.
 The `Driver` class should accept the following **additional** command-line arguments:

-  - `-threads num` threads where `-threads` indicates the next argument `num` is the number of threads to use.
+  - `-threads num` threads where `-threads` indicates the next argument `num` is the number of worker threads to use.
 If `num` is missing or an invalid number of threads are provided, please default to 5 threads.

     If the `-threads` flag is not provided, then assume your project should be single-threaded and should execute *exactly* as previous projects.